cnnrsmth/pinterest-data-pipeline29/README.md

 - **S3 Bucket Mounting:** The S3 bucket was mounted to Databricks, allowing easy access to the data stored by the Kafka Connectors.
 - **DataFrame Creation:** Data from the S3 bucket was read into Spark DataFrames, ready for transformation and analysis.

+_A Databricks account was configured to serve as the primary environment for processing the Pinterest data.
+After setting up the account, essential libraries for interacting with AWS services and processing data in Spark were imported._

+_The S3 bucket, which was previously used to store Kafka stream data, was mounted to the Databricks environment.
+This step ensured seamless access to the data stored in the bucket, allowing it to be read directly into Spark DataFrames for further processing.
+The credentials for accessing the S3 bucket were securely handled, ensuring that the connection was both secure and efficient._

+_With the S3 bucket mounted, the JSON data stored in the bucket was read into Spark DataFrames.
+Separate DataFrames were created for each type of data—Pinterest post data (df_pin), geolocation data (df_geo), and user data (df_user).
+These DataFrames served as the foundation for subsequent data cleaning, transformation, and analysis tasks within Databricks._

 ## Milestone 7: Data Cleaning and Transformation with Spark

 This milestone involved cleaning and transforming the data using Spark: